 “Although the most urgent operations, for cancer and life-threatening conditions, went ahead, hundreds of thousands of patients waiting for routine surgery such as hip and knee operations, cochlear implants and vascular operations had their treatment cancelled or postponed.”

-Benefits of Private Hip Replacement Surgery
+What are the Benefits of Private Hip Replacement Surgery?

 - Reduced waiting times: This is the greatest benefit as the deterioration of your health prior to the surgery, can have a huge impact on the resulting outcome.
 Although private healthcare is becoming increasingly popular, and waiting times are becoming longer, it’s unlikely that the private sector will ever experience the same pressure as the NHS.
 As a result, you can anticipate a greatly reduced waiting time, which is advantageous if you’re experiencing a lot of pain with your hip and want to address the problem sooner rather than later.